rtmigo/stack_blur_dart/README.md

   ui.Image image = await completer.future;
   ByteData rgbaData = (await image.toByteData(format: ui.ImageByteFormat.rawRgba))!;

-  // This is the pixels we need
+  // These are the pixels we needed
   Uint32List rgbaPixels = rgbaData.buffer.asUint32List();

-  // We can blur the image buffer stackBlurRgba(rgbaPixels, image.width, image.height, 42);
+  // Now we can blur the image buffer stackBlurRgba(rgbaPixels, image.width, image.height, 42);

-  // We need a third-party 'bitmap' library to turn the buffer into a widget final bitmap = Bitmap.fromHeadless(
+  // We use a third-party 'bitmap' library to turn the buffer into a widget final bitmap = Bitmap.fromHeadless(
       image.width, image.height,
       rgbaPixels.buffer.asUint8List());